google/bulk_fhir_tools/README.md

     -alsologtostderr=true -stderrthreshold=0
   ```

-  Note: If `-enable_fhir_store=true` specifying `-output_prefix` is optional.
+  Note: If `-enable_fhir_store=true` specifying `-output_dir` is optional.
 If
-  `-output_prefix` is not specified, no NDJSON output will be written to local
+  `-output_dir` is not specified, no NDJSON output will be written to local
   disk and the only output will be to FHIR store.
+If you are using an older
+  version of the tool, use `-output_prefix` instead of `-output_dir`.

 To set up the `bulk_fhir_fetch` program to run periodically, take a look at the
 [documentation](docs/periodic_gcp_ingestion.md).